-- Forms (including proper documentation) received by the 1st of the month deadline, but taking longer to approve, will be processed retroactive to the 1st of the month following the month of the original submission. - [b] Provisions - (i) Educators may qualify for salary level advancement for additional education.
-The salary level changes possible are: - Bachelor's degree + 20 semester credits advance 2 salary levels; - (2) Bachelor's degree + 40 semester credits advance 2 salary levels; - Master's degree (after initial hire) or BS + 50 credits advance one (1) salary level; - Master's degree + 30 semester credits advance 2 salary levels; - (5) Doctorate degree (after initial hire) advance 2 salary levels. - (ii) A Bachelor's degree + 20 semester credits is required for educators to advance beyond Salary Level L. - (iii) Courses which carry college credit must be granted from accredited institutions of higher education, and the accreditation must be recognized and accepted by the Utah State Office of Education. - (iv) In order to be eligible for salary level credit, courses must be taken after award of initial educator license.
-Courses taken as part of an alternative route to licensure program are ineligible for consideration. - (v) Educators who receive salary credit for a master's degree may thereafter submit any eligible course credits towards subsequent salary level changes, as long as the courses were not applied to or required for completion of the master's degree and have not previously been counted towards a salary level change. - (vi) Educators who received credit for BS+40 semester or 60 quarter credits, or BS+50 semester or 75 quarter credits prior to receiving salary level credit for a master's degree may also thereafter receive salary level credit for courses applied to or required as part of their master's program provided that the individual courses have not been previously counted for a salary level change. - (vii) Credits which are not acceptable to the District Education Salary Level Committee will be rejected, the reasons therefore stated and communicated to the educator.
-Salary Level Change Forms (including proper documentation) that are approved will be maintained in the employee's District personnel file. - (viii) Upon approval, all requests shall be endorsed by a representative of the committee and forwarded to the
+- (1) Bachelor's degree+ 20 semester credits advance 2 salary levels; - (2) Bachelor's degree+ 40 semester credits advance 2 salary levels; - (3) Master's degree (after initial hire) or BS+ 50 credits advance one (1) salary level; - (4) Master's degree+ 30 semester credits advance 2 salary levels; - (5) Master's degree +60 semester credits advance 2 salary levels; - (6) Doctorate degree (after initial hire) advance 2 salary levels. - (iv) Courses which carry college credit must be granted from accredited institutions of higher education, and the accreditation must be recognized and accepted by the Utah State Board of Education.
+College courses completed at institutions outside of the U.S. must be evaluated and certified for U.S. equivalency by an agency recognized by USBE. - (v) In order to be eligible for salary level credit, courses must be taken after the established eligibility the which is determined as follows: - (1) For educators hired without a professional level educator license, the eligibility date is the date of initial hire into a licensed educator position in Davis School District. - (2) For educators hired with a professional level educator license, the eligibility date is the date of award of initial professional level educator license. - (vi) Educators who receive salary credit for a master's degree may thereafter submit any eligible course credits towards subsequent salary level changes, as long as the courses were not applied to or required for completion of the master's degree and have not previously been counted towards a salary level change. - (vii) Educators who received credit for BS+40 semester or 60 quarter credits, or BS+50 semester or 75 quarter credits prior to receiving salary level credit for a master's degree may also thereafter receive salary level credit for courses applied to or required as part of their master's program provided that the individual courses have not been previously counted for a salary level change. - (viii) Credits which are not acceptable to the District Education Salary Level Committee will be rejected, the reasons therefore stated and communicated to the educator.
+Salary Level Change Forms (including proper documentation) that are approved will be maintained in the employee's District personnel file. - (ix) Multiple sources of credit awarded for a single professional development activity will not be allowed.
+When multiple sources of credit are available for a single professional development activity, educators must select one source for credit and affirm duplicate credit will not be submitted.